Adopting in NZ

 Approval process — assessment interviews

 During the adoption process, you'll have a number of interviews with social workers.
-The social worker will explore your home life and whānau or family background with you.
-The social worker will consider this information — along with the information from your documentary checks — to determine whether you can meet the needs of an adopted child.
+The social worker will explore your home life and whānau background with you.
+The social worker will consider this information — along with the information from your documentary checks — to determine whether you can meet the needs of an adopted tamaiti.

 Most adoptive applicants are supported through the assessment process and enter the pool of approved adoptive applicants.
 If the social worker has any concerns about your application, they will discuss these openly and honestly with you.